Plagiarism and Academic Misconduct

 Actions to be taken by the Grade Approval Committee

-If an investigation of Academic Misconduct is active at the time of Grade Approval, the student will be given a DEF grade until such time as the final decision is made with regard to the outcome of the investigation.
+If an investigation of Academic Misconduct is active at the time of Grade Approval, the student will be given a DEF grade until a final decision is made with regard to the outcome of the investigation.

 There are specific requirements for formal Examinations.
 Post-graduate Programme Regulations also contain some specific requirements regarding academic misconduct.